datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 Don't repeat code!
 Reuse it!

-If code repeats in one file, we could define a function and use it throughout the file.
+One way to deal with code repetition is to define a function.

 Defining the same function in multiple code files would be repetitive.